IIIF/api/source/api/auth/0.9/index.md

 * When the `confirmLabel` element is activated, the client _MUST_ then open the URI from `@id`.
 This _MUST_ be done in a new window or tab to help prevent spoofing attacks.
 Browser security rules prevent the client from knowing what is happening in the new tab, therefore the client can only wait for and detect the closing of the opened tab.
 * After the opened tab is closed, the client _MUST_ then use the related access token service, as described below.

 With out-of-band knowledge, authorized non-user-driven clients _MAY_ use POST to send the pre-authenticated user’s information to the service.
 As the information required depends on authorization logic, the details are not specified by this API.
-In these situations, use of the client identity service is strongly _RECOMMENDED_.

 An example service description for the Login interaction pattern: